cleolotta/fair-and-private-lm/README.md

 The focus of this work was to train different models with either debiasing, privacy, or both objectives and evaluate the privacy and/or bias in the resulting models.
 We further evaluated the language modeling ability and performance on downstream tasks.

 The order of execution of our code is therefore
-1. Creating the dataset in [data_prep](https://github.com/cleolotta/fair-and-private-lm/tree/main/data_prep)
+1. Create the dataset in [data_prep](https://github.com/cleolotta/fair-and-private-lm/tree/main/data_prep)
-2. Training the models and perform membership inference attacks in [code](https://github.com/cleolotta/fair-and-private-lm/tree/main/code)
+2. Train the models and perform membership inference attacks in [code](https://github.com/cleolotta/fair-and-private-lm/tree/main/code)
 3. Evaluate the models for bias and language modeling ability in [bias-evaluation](https://github.com/cleolotta/fair-and-private-lm/tree/main/bias-evaluation)
 4. Evaluate the downstream performance in [glue](https://github.com/cleolotta/fair-and-private-lm/tree/main/glue)